When Do You Take Engagement Photos and How to Prepare?

 Two months before wedding day

 If you’re not the type to send save-the-date cards or have pictures publicized, you can probably pull off having your engagement photos taken up to two months before your wedding day.
 And even if you’ve already had your engagement shoot, you may want to have another set of photos taken around this time.
 Why?
 Because this is the perfect time to have a preview of your wedding look.

 Schedule your hair and makeup trial appointment on the same day as your engagement photo session.
-This would enable you to see how your wedding makeup would look like both in person and on camera.
-On the off-chance that you’re not pleased with your makeup, you’d still have two months to find the perfect artist for your wedding date.
+This would enable you to see how your wedding makeup would look both in person and on camera.
+On the off-chance that you’re not pleased with your makeup, you’d still have two months to find the perfect artist to look great in your wedding photos.

-Ideally, you should have engagement photos taken at least 6 months before the big day.
+Ideally, it would be best to have engagement photos taken at least 6 months before the big day.
 This gives the photographer enough time to edit images before you use them for your wedding preps.
-But that really depends on your own timeline.
+But that depends on your timeline.
 What matters is that you enjoy your engagement session before switching to wedding plan mode.

 What to Do to Prepare for an Engagement Shoot

 Along with planning when to have your engagement shoot, you will also need to know how to prepare for engagement photos.

 Both your engagement and the shoot will no doubt make you and your partner very nervous, even anxious.

 Therefore, you want to be ready so that you don’t miss out on anything important and avoid any stress.